Skip to main content

 Student ExperienceA Excellent

-• CANADIAN FEDERAL IMMIGRATION TIGHTENING 2024: Federal government cut international student permits 35pct to address housing.
-PGWP eligibility criteria under review.
-Future policy uncertainty for international students.
+• Federal government cut international study permits 35% in 2024.
+PGWP eligibility criteria under active review.
+Future policy uncertainty for the 31% international student body that represents McGill's largest non-Quebec cohort.

 Best For